 But this is also a great opportunity to learn about the wild canids that call the Twin Cities home: gray fox, red fox and coyote.

 They can be hard to tell apart, especially from a distance.
 And their names aren't as helpful as they should be; a gray fox isn't always gray, but sometimes red or brown.
 And a red fox isn't always red, but sometimes grayish, black or white.

 Red foxes do consistently have black legs or feet, though, and a white-tipped tail; while gray foxes' tails are black-tipped.

 A coyote is larger and taller than either fox, and its tail is fluffier.

 Want to learn more about the project?

-We'll also be in touch with FMR research participants who complete the research form to let researchers capture and collar canids on their property.
+We'll also be in touch with FMR research participants who complete the research form to let researchers capture and radio-collar canids on their property.

 Coyotes greet each other after coming together from opposite sides of a large open area in St. Paul.
 (Photo by Geoffrey Miller for TCCFP)